Undergraduate Research Stimulus Program (URSP)

 - Non-expendable research materials – materials and equipment acquired with funds provided under this program become the property of EMU.

-- Student Participation Requirements – in accepting funding for a proposal, the student agrees to: submit a final report (2 pages maximum) outlining their effort, achievements, and skill acquisition from the research collaboration to the Provost’s Office (attention to Associate Provost & AVP for Research).
+- Student Participation Requirements – in accepting funding for a proposal, the student agrees to: submit a final report (2 pages maximum) outlining their effort, achievements, and skill acquisition from the research collaboration to the Graduate School (attention of Associate Provost & AVP for Graduate Studies and Research).
 The deadline for receipt of these reports is within one month after the end of the award, and should be reviewed and signed by the faculty mentor.
 Faculty and students with overdue reports are ineligible for further URSP awards.

 Adherence to proposal guidelines – because of the intense competition for a limited number of awards (e.g.,65 applications were received for spring/summer and winter 2011), only those proposals that absolutely adhere to the guidelines regarding proposal sections, page length, student authorship and mentor CVs will be considered.